Harry Potter: Wizards Unite uses AR to create a mobile mystery game

 Best power banks and battery packs for Android devices: Looking for a pocket-size power bank for charging your Android smartphone on the go?
 Here are some top picks.

 Discuss: Harry Potter: Wizards Unite mashes up J.K.
-Rowling's world with Pokemon Go
+Rowling's wizarding world with Pokemon Go

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.